benmvp/migrate-react-hooks-minishop/src/02-effects/README.md

 ## 📝 Learn

-If we extend our `<Counter />` component from [Step 1](../01-state/) to store the current counter to `localStorage` and load the initial counter value from `localStorage`, we're now performing a side effect.
+If we extend our `<Counter />` component from [Step 1](../01-state/) to store the current counter to and load the initial counter value from `localStorage`, we're now performing a side effect.
 With class components this would look like:

 ```js
 const getRandomCount = () => Math.ceil(Math.random() * 10)